Starting Price, Per Night*

 Warm yourself up with an Oceania cruise in the Caribbean, with the majority of departures being from New York and Miami.
-There are a number of shorter 7 night itineraries if you’re time poor and just need a bit of a Caribbean escape, however the greatest number tend to be 10 to 12 nights with some even offering multiple port stops in Cuba.
+There are a number of shorter 7 night itineraries if you’re time-poor and just need a bit of a Caribbean escape, however, the greatest number tend to be 10 to 12 nights.
 If you’re looking for something even longer still, voyages up to 3 weeks can see you exploring even more of the idyllic Caribbean islands.

 South and Central America

 Looking for Oceania cruises in South America?
 Experience the wondrous coastlines of the Chilean and Patagonian peninsula with departures from both the east and west coasts of the continent.

 Tick the next item off your buck-list with an Oceania cruise in Panama Canal offering a central American and Caribbean adventure in one.